Walk in Dwight Eisenhower’s footsteps in Abilene

 Eisenhower sculpture in Little Ike Park with the Abilene postcard mural behind him.

-3. Little Ike Park shows Eisenhower in Abilene
+3. Little Ike Park shows Eisenhower growing up in Abilene

 The young Dwight Eisenhower awaits you in Little Ike Park, Abilene.
 The charming sculpture of a boy in overalls looks straight at the viewer.
 He seems to anticipate whatever task or adventure is coming.